harfangk/harfangk.github.io/_drafts/2017-03-11-what-makes-pattern-matching-in-elixir-so-nice.md

 ## Multiple Clause Functions for Code Organization

-A useful syntactic sugar for pattern matching is multiple clause function heads.
+A useful syntactic sugar for pattern matching is multiple clause functions.
 Actually, the full definition of the `Enum.random/1` function I've introduced above looks like this:

 {% highlight elixir %}
 @spec random(t) :: element | no_return